CanDIG/candig.github.io/_posts/2021-09-09-keycloak-dev.md

 One detail in this entire story is that fetching `userinfo` internally Keycloak has a feature called [Mappers] which help in mapping or converting the incoming external claims to internal user attributes.
 This is important so as to pass the incoming claim to the user's session so that the local application can use those user attributes to make the decisions.

 When using the Keycloak's user interface, it is easy to check these mappers, change them and set them.
 However, when you have to write unit tests, you need to find a way to do that programmatically and figure out which class to extend.
 In this case, the main two classes were -
-* `AbstractRoleMapperTest`
+* [`AbstractRoleMapperTest`](https://github.com/keycloak/keycloak/blob/master/testsuite/integration-arquillian/tests/base/src/test/java/org/keycloak/testsuite/broker/AbstractRoleMapperTest.java): for the test itself
-* `KcOidcBrokerConfiguration`
+* [`KcOidcBrokerConfiguration`](https://github.com/keycloak/keycloak/blob/master/testsuite/integration-arquillian/tests/base/src/test/java/org/keycloak/testsuite/broker/KcOidcBrokerConfiguration.java): for creating a broker to be used in the test

 Once you figure out the correct classes to extend, your test writing is much more smooth.
 Writing tests gives you confidence and makes the maintainers lives easier.
+It is to be noted that you may not have to write a ton of tests.
+The original PR had ten (10) tests but the maintainers suggested only tests were sufficient because they likely cover the cases that need focus.

 You can see the pull request - [KEYCLOAK-14039 - UserInfo claims from external OIDC identity provider are not imported #7214].